 The first number in the NPK ratio should be 10 or less, and the second and third numbers should be higher than the first.

 When you’re done fertilizing the lawn, it will grow faster than ever.
-That means your lawn willl need mowing more often, but you don’t have to kiss your free time on the weekends goodbye.
-Weekly or bi-weekly lawn mowing from LawnStarter’s local lawn care pros is only a click away.
+That means your healthy lawn will need mowing more often, but you don’t have to kiss your free time on the weekends goodbye.

 Main Photo Credit: Shutterstock